nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_discharge_details.md

 {% include custom/section.warnbanner.html %}

 ## Discharge Details Section Content##
-The Discharge details section carries details of the patient's discharge, items in bold are subheadings and should be formatted as such in any html sent:
+The Discharge details section carries details of the patient's discharge, subheadings should be formatted as such in any html sent:

 <table width="100%">
 <tr>